wqking/metapp/doc/meta-interface-overview.md

 ## Overview

-Meta interface is an optional way to extend `MetaType` functional.
+Meta interface is an optional way to extend `MetaType` functionalities.
 If a template specialization of `DeclareMetaType` implements a meta interface, for example, `MetaClass`, then the user can retrieve the interface `MetaClass` and use all functions provided in `MetaClass`.
 If the specialization doesn't implement such interface, the user can not use the interface, and thus there is no (almost) any overhead for the interface.
 Note: the term "interface" here is an extended concept.
 It's not the "interface" concept in the traditional Object Oriented Programming.

 ## Get meta interface from MetaType